TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 ```

 At this point, I would usually share some online editor you could use to test
-code, but Red doesn’t appear to have one.
+code, but Red doesn't appear to have one.
 If one exists, let me know in
 the comments.